manaakiwhenua/agent_template/README.md

 | industry focused (industry)          | More likely to pursue profit         |
 | climate / environment conscious (CC) | More likely to pursue sustainability |

-The probability of being assign to each of these categories are weighted by the  `BAU-weight`, `industry-weight`, and  `CC-weight` controls.
+The probability of being assigned to each of these categories are weighted by the  `BAU-weight`, `industry-weight`, and  `CC-weight` controls.

 Farmers are randomly assigned to a farmer-network whose collective land use influences their decision making if the [network rule](#network-rule) is active.
 The `number-of-landuse-networks` is controllable in the model interface.